-IV.M.5 Risk Assessment Report
+IV.L.5 Risk Assessment Report

 The Permittee shall prepare risk assessment reports for sites requiring corrective action at the Facility using the format listed below.
-This Permit Section (IV.M.5) provides a general outline for risk assessments and also lists the minimum requirements for describing risk assessment elements.
-Sections must be modified, added or removed to conform to updates of NMED's risk assessment guidance.
-In general, interpretation of data shall be presented only in the background, conceptual site model, and conclusions and recommendations sections of the reports.
+This Permit Section (IV.L.5) provides a general outline for risk assessments and also lists the minimum requirements for describing risk assessment elements.
+In general, interpretation of data shall be presented only in the Background, Conceptual Site Model, and Conclusions and Recommendations Sections of the reports.
 The other text sections of the Risk Assessment report shall be reserved for presentation of sampling results from all investigations, conceptual and mathematical elements of the risk assessment, and presentations of toxicity information and screening values used in the risk assessment.
 The general risk assessment outline, applicable to both human health and ecological risk assessments, is provided below.

-The title page shall include the type of document; Facility name, SWMU or AOC name, site, and any other unit name; and the submittal date.
+The title page shall include the type of document; Facility name; SWMU or AOC name, site, and any other unit name; and the submittal date.
 A signature block providing spaces for the names and titles of the responsible Facility representatives shall be provided on the title page in accordance with 40 CFR § 270.11(d)(1).